 Dr. Eryn McGrath is a graduate of Colorado State University where she earned her Doctorate of Veterinary Medicine.
 She lived in Florida and Australia previously but is now proud to call Colorado home.
 Dr. McGrath’s interest in Emergency Medicine and her desire to continue enjoying the Colorado lifestyle brought her to pursue an Emergency Internship at FCVERH.
 At the end of her internship in May 2016 she was hired as one of our emergency doctors on staff here at FCVERH.
 She is very passionate about continually expanding upon her education and providing her patients with the best care and quality of life.
 Dr. McGrath lives with her husband, Chris, and their fur-babies, Teddy, Pirate, and Ember.
 In her free time she loves to stay active and be outdoors with yoga, hiking, running, and camping.

 Dr. Jordan Sedlacek

 Jordan grew up in the foothills west of Denver.
 She attended Dartmouth College in New Hampshire for her undergraduate degree before returning to Colorado for her Masters of Agriculture, Masters of Public Health and Doctor of Veterinary Medicine degrees at Colorado State University.
 She is passionate about pain management and physical medicine.
-She completed her acupuncture certification in 2016 and is currently working towards a certificate in canine rehabilitation.
-She lives in Fort Collins with her partner, Chris, her dog Timbrel and her cats Boomer, Newton and Snout.
+She is certified in canine rehabilitation and acupuncture.
+She is currently completing a residency in Canine Sports Medicine and Rehabilitation.
+She lives in Fort Collins with her partner, Chris, her dogs Timbrel and Crumpet, and her cats Boomer, and Pamplemousse.
 In her free time she enjoys gardening, camping, home brewing and training in 14th century Italian longsword.